jnozzi/cocoadev.com/markdown/NSArchiverTrouble.md

 ----

 Boy, you certianly have a tough one there.
-The first place I would look is in the Nib file: do you instantiate the Database class in the General/MyDocument.nib file?
+The first place I would look is in the Nib file: do you instantiate the Database class in the MyDocument.nib file?
 Is it even mentioned in there?
 If so, that is probably calling the     init method.

 If not, then question is, how does the     loadFileWrapperRepresentation:ofType: method know to initialize the Database class?
 In other words, where does it get that information?
-You aren't overriding that method in your General/NSDocument subclass, are you?
+You aren't overriding that method in your NSDocument subclass, are you?
 I would start by commenting out load data method and see if     init is still being called.
 Slowly limit the problem down by commenting until you find what's causing it.

 If that doesn't work, you could always find a working example of a simple Document based application and slowly apply your code to it until it breaks.
 But I always hate to do that...

-I don't know if it will help or  not, but here's a quick tutorial on creating a simple document based text editor: http://developer.apple.com/documentation/Cocoa/Conceptual/General/TextArchitecture/Tasks/General/TextEditor.html
+I don't know if it will help or  not, but here's a quick tutorial on creating a simple document based text editor: http://developer.apple.com/documentation/Cocoa/Conceptual/TextArchitecture/Tasks/TextEditor.html

 Good luck,

--- General/RyanBates
+-- RyanBates

 ----

 Thanks Ryan.
 I was instaniating my database in the nib.
 Sorry for your troubles.

--- General/JohnDevor
+-- JohnDevor

 ----

 I'm working on an app which isn't document based, and instantiates several objects (including the one which I'd like to be the root object) in the nib.
-Is there any way I can get this to work with General/NSArchiver?
+Is there any way I can get this to work with NSArchiver?
 I've had zero luck so far.

 ----

 What problems are you having?
-I suggest using General/NSKeyedArchiver if you dont need to support 10.1 or earlier.
+I suggest using NSKeyedArchiver if you dont need to support 10.1 or earlier.
 Archiving is extremely easy to implement.
-All you need to do is call     General/[NSKeyedArchiver archivedDataWithRootObject:rootObject] to return an General/NSData object or you can even write directly to a file using     General/[NSKeyedArchiver archiveRootObject:rootObject toFile:filePath].
-Note: The object you are archiving must support the General/NSCoding protocol.-- General/RyanBates
+All you need to do is call     [NSKeyedArchiver archivedDataWithRootObject:rootObject] to return an NSData object or you can even write directly to a file using     [NSKeyedArchiver archiveRootObject:rootObject toFile:filePath].
+Note: The object you are archiving must support the NSCoding protocol.-- RyanBates

 ----

-I'm using General/[NSKeyedArchiver archiveRootObjectToFile:] right now, and when I attempt to load it, I'm getting nil returned for all of my [unarchiver decodeObjectForKey:] calls.
+I'm using [NSKeyedArchiver archiveRootObjectToFile:] right now, and when I attempt to load it, I'm getting nil returned for all of my [unarchiver decodeObjectForKey:] calls.
 I'll post a link to a test program I made (that also isn't working) when I get home.

 ----

-Try using the     General/[NSKeyedUnarchiver unarchiveObjectWithFile:filePath] method.
+Try using the     [NSKeyedUnarchiver unarchiveObjectWithFile:filePath] method.
 If you are archiving and unarchiving a custom class, then it needs to support it.
-For example, if you have a class that needs to archive and unarchive a "name" General/NSString instance variable, you could add these methods to the class:
+For example, if you have a class that needs to archive and unarchive a "name" NSString instance variable, you could add these methods to the class:

-- (void)encodeWithCoder:(General/NSCoder *)encoder
+- (void)encodeWithCoder:(NSCoder *)encoder
 {
     [encoder encodeObject:name forKey:@"name"];
 }

-- (id)initWithCoder:(General/NSCoder *)decoder
+- (id)initWithCoder:(NSCoder *)decoder
 {
     [self setName:[decoder decodeObjectForKey:@"name"]];